AidData-Afrobarometer partnership produces geocoded public-attitude survey data for 37 African countries

 Accessing the data

 To protect the privacy of individual survey participants, those who wish to access the respondent-level data must request access from Afrobarometer and comply with the network’s data use policy.
-The aggregate data will also soon be made available through USAID’s Digital Data Library.

 Data from Afrobarometer Round 7 surveys, which are in the field in 2017, will be added if sufficient funding is secured.

 Ariel BenYishay is AidData’s Chief Economist and lead author on AidData’s geocoding of Afrobarometer data.
-Fellow AidData co-authors are Dan Runfola, Senior Geospatial Scientist; Renee Rotberg, Junior Program Manager; Jessica Wells, Senior Program Manager; Zhonghui (Miranda) Lv, GIS Analyst; Seth Goodman, Data Engineer; and Lidia Kovacevic, a 2017 graduate of the College of William & Mary.
+Fellow AidData co-authors are Dan Runfola, Senior Geospatial Scientist; Renee Rotberg, Junior Program Manager; Jessica Wells, Senior Program Manager; Miranda Lv, GIS Analyst; Seth Goodman, Data Engineer; and Lidia Kovacevic, a 2017 graduate of the College of William & Mary.